 - Show Pomeranian AKC Breeders’ dogs often have thick-set chunky “Dolly Peg” type legs with small compact feet in comparison to the backyard/puppy farm Pom’s flat feet and lack of a thick leg coat.

-- The American Kennel club accept all colours in dog show events.
+- The American Kennel Club accepts all colors in dog show events.

-- The Fédération Cynologique Internationale (FCI) and the English Kennel Club claims that a merle Pomeranian is a fault that disqualifies it.
+- The Fédération Cynologique Internationale (FCI) and the English Kennel Club claim that a merle Pomeranian is a fault that disqualifies it.

 - Despite all colors being “accepted, Judges will have variations in their preferences.

-- Parti-coloured Poms are preferred to have a white blaze.
+- parti-colored Poms are preferred to have a white blaze.

 Dog Show Pomeranian Qualifications Faults